michaellzy/iEvent/items/report.md

 - e.g., if a member fails to meet the initial plan and/or deadlines
 - e.g., if your group has issues, how will your group reach consensus or solve the problem?
 - e.g., if a member gets sick, what is the solution?
 Alternatively, what is your plan to mitigate the impact of unforeseen incidents for this 6-to-8-week project?

+General Principles
+- Open Communication: Encourage open and honest dialogue.
+All team members should feel comfortable expressing their thoughts and concerns without fear of judgment or retribution.

+- Respect and Understanding: Respect each team member's opinions and differences.
+Strive to understand the perspectives and constraints of others.

+- Prompt Addressing of Issues: Address conflicts and issues as soon as they arise to prevent escalation.

+Specific Situations and Procedures
+- Failure to Meet Deadlines or Commitments
+  * Immediate Notification: The member who anticipates missing a deadline must inform the team as early as possible.
+  * Discussion and Support: The team will hold a brief meeting to discuss the reasons for the delay and explore possible support for the member, such as redistribution of workload or extension of deadlines if feasible.
+  * Documentation: Adjustments and commitments are documented and shared with all members to maintain transparency.

+- Reaching Consensus
+  * Structured Discussion: When the team faces a decision and cannot initially agree, a structured discussion will be facilitated, where each member presents their viewpoint and alternative solutions.
+  * Vote: If consensus is still not reached after discussion, the decision will be made by a majority vote.
+  * Mediation: In cases where a vote is split evenly, an external advisor or mediator (e.g., a project supervisor) will be consulted to help resolve the impasse.

+- Illness or Unavailability of a Member
+  * Notification and Adjustment: Affected members should notify the team as soon as possible.
+The team will adjust responsibilities temporarily to cover the absent member's tasks.
+  * Backup Plan: At the start of the project, each member will outline their critical tasks and suggest backup personnel who can take over in their absence.
+This backup plan will be reviewed and updated bi-weekly to accommodate the project's progress and any changes in team dynamics.
+  * Flexibility and Support: Team members are encouraged to offer help and flexibility, recognizing that unexpected events can affect anyone.

+- Long-Term Unforeseen Incidents
+  * Temporary Reassignment: Tasks and responsibilities of the affected member will be reassigned among the team for the duration of their absence.
+  * Regular Check-Ins: The team will maintain regular communication with the absent member, when possible, to provide updates and moral support.
+  * Resource Adjustment: If necessary, the team will consult with project supervisors to discuss resource adjustments or timeline extensions to accommodate the reduced capacity.